aragon/aragon-wiki/docs/dev/bug_bounty.md

 The bug bounty program will run for a minimum of three months, starting October 17th 2018.

+## Reporting

+!!! note "Reporting a found vulnerability"
+    - In order to report a vulnerability, please write an email to security@aragon.org with [BUG BOUNTY] in the subject of the email.
+    - For sensitive vulnerabilities, please the encrypt the email using this [PGP key](rsc/security.asc) (Fingerprint: `B6D5 1396 4B9C 62B7`)
+    - We will make our best effort to reply in a timely manner and provide a timeline for resolution.
+    - Please include a detailed report on the vulnerability with clear reproduction steps.
+The quality of the report can impact the reward amount.

 ## Scope

 In scope for the bug bounty are all the smart contract components of the Aragon client.
 They can be found on three main repositories: